2028 United States Senate elections: Utah

 Three-term Republican Mike Lee was re-elected in 2022 with 53.2% of the vote.
 He has filed paperwork to run for re-election.

 Vermont

 One-term Democrat Peter Welch was elected in 2022 with 68.5% of the vote.

 Washington

 Six-term Democrat Patty Murray was re-elected in 2022 with 57.1% of the vote.
-She has filed paperwork to run for re-election.
+She is running for re-election.

 Wisconsin

 Three-term Republican Ron Johnson was re-elected in 2022 with 50.4% of the vote.
 Though officially undecided, Johnson has indicated that he will not seek a fourth term.